radmagnetman/NoCloudIoT/Arduino/mySonoffControl/readme.md

 * `setRelay` - Sent with a message of "0" or "1" to turn the Sonoff realy off or on
 * `returnVerNum` - Sent with empty message.
 Sonoff then broadcasts to "xxxx/firmwareVer" topic with message containing the firmware version
 * `returnRelayState` - Returns a 0 or 1 on the topic "xxxx/relayState"

+Subscribing to topic `xxxx/#` (where `xxxx` is the last 4 digits of the MAC address) will allow the MQTT server to pass along all messages pertaining to this particular Sonoff